dtantsur/rust-dht/README.md

 * `knodetable::KNodeTable`: node table with k-buckets.

-* `service::BaseService`: generic implementation of the receiver side of a service.
+* `service::Service`: generic implementation of a DHT service.